 Based on the gathered data we can assume that the changeable water levels (drought in the early nesting season, high waters in June) prevented successful Bittern nesting on Cerknica Lake at least until the end of June 2020.
 Throughout the season the Bittern stayed mainly in the area of Levišča.
 We recorded the probable presence of one female and found that most likely only one male stayed on the lake during the breeding season.

 Since we didn’t manage to capture the Bittern due to the unpredictable nature of Cerknica Lake, action A.1 was completed with an alternative approach, which had already been foreseen in the project proposal.
-The report, which is a result of this action, was therefore prepared based on data, acquired from existing scientific literature and performed triangulations.
+The Expert Report of the Bittern capture attempts from 2018 to 2020 was prepared based on data from scientific literature and results of triangulations of the Bittern that were performed simultaneously in action D1.

 Despite our great desire to acquire accurate data on movement of the Bittern, we decided not to continue our attempts to capture the Bittern, due to the bird’s rarity and endangered status.
 This decision was approved by the European Commission.